UKHomeOffice/callisto-ui/src/documents/timecard.md

 ![Timecard Dates](images/Screenshot%202023-06-22%20at%2010.14.50.png)

-The user remains on the start date of the Timecard:
+The Timecard remains on the start date of the shift:

 ![Shift Over One Day](images/Screenshot%202023-06-22%20at%2010.20.38.png)